StuartsProjects/StuartsProjects.github.io/_posts/2020-05-07-How-fast-is-LoRa®.md

 #### SX1262

-The SX126X series LoRa devices, SX1261, SX1262 and SX1268 introduced the use of spreading factor SF5 which improves data throughput considerably.
+The SX126X series LoRa® devices, SX1261, SX1262 and SX1268 introduced the use of spreading factor SF5 which improves data throughput considerably.
 At SF5 and a bandwidth of 500khz throughput rises to **52,654bps**.
 In a comparison for packet rate, mentioned above, the 4 byte packets which could be used for remote control processes for instance, can be sent at a rate of **180 packets a second**, using only a humble 8Mhz Arduino Pro Mini.

 **Stuart Robinson